karinamellor/AnimalQuiz-project-2/README.md

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
- - W3C Markup Validator - Results
+ - W3C Markup Validator
- - W3C CSS Validator - Results
+ - W3C CSS Validator
- - Javascript Validator -
+ - Javascript Validator

 Testing User Stories from User Experience (UX) Section First Time Visitor Goals